Running for Local Elective Office in Princeton

 Candidates who are willing to put in the time and have at least a few people who will work to help them get elected have a very good chance.
 The Princeton primary universe is relatively small.
 In the 2024 presidential primary, about 3,500 people voted.
 In 2020, the last contested local primary, which was also a presidential primary, Princeton had about 8700 people voting.

 Financial support is important, although the amount of money spent has not historically correlated with the number of votes received — in the past, big spenders have lost.
 What is more likely to matter is door-to-door outreach, well-written letters to the editor, social media posts and other low-cost publicity methods.
-Most candidates spend money on at least one mailing to voters and lawn signs.
+Most candidates spend money on lawn signs and at least one mailing to voters.
 Many also take out ads in the Town Topics and some have used paid social media ads.
 But if a candidate has two or three supporters who are committed at the beginning, they’re ahead of the game.
 Once a campaign announcement is made and positions outlined, support and volunteers will follow.
 People in Princeton care about local issues.